-I need to miss work, but I would like to make the time up.
+I have an alternative workweek and I need to miss work, but I would like to make the time up.
 Do I still get overtime for those make up hours if they put me over 8 or 10 hours in a day?

 Hours that you “make up” do not count as overtime if the following conditions apply: (1) you must request, in writing, to make up the lost time. (your employer may not encourage you to make this request), and (2) you must make up the hours in the same week as the time missed.
 If you work more than eleven (11) hours in a single day or more than forty (40) hours in a week because of the make up hours, your employer must still pay overtime for those hours above eleven (11) in a day or forty (40) in a week.

 For further information about your employment rights, contact the Workers’ Rights Clinic.